nezcoderz/100-days-of-code/r1-log.md

 Started #100DaysOfCode.
 Took this online course: https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/learn/lecture/22648019#overview and finished Sections 1 (Introduction) and 2 (How the internet works).

 ### R1D2
+Learned about the difference between html, css, and javascript.
+Used sublime text and html to create a very simple website.